-Of all the class quests ever put into WoW, none have been quite as extensive as warlock pet quests.
-I already talked about the Imp and Voidwalker quests back in part 1 so I shall start on the Succubus.
+Of all the class quests ever put into WoW, none have been quite as extensive as Warlock pet quests.
+I already talked about the Imp and Voidwalker quests in previous articles, so I shall start on the Succubus.

-Now I'm not sure if the horde version is any different than the alliance for this and the Felhunter quest line.
-This will all be from the alliance perspective as that was the faction my warlock belonged to in vanilla.
+Now, I'm not sure if the Horde version is any different from the Alliance for this and the Felhunter quest line.
+This will all be from the Alliance perspective as that was the faction my Warlock belonged to in vanilla.

-Like all warlock pet quests past the Voidwalker, you are first sent to the Barrens to speak with a master warlock who resides in the neutral town of Ratchet.
-Here is where the first major annoyance comes in for the alliance.
-Ratchet was technically neutral but it was in horde territory.
-It also meant that you had to go down to Booty Bay to take the boat to get there and this quest was given at around level 20.
-So your mountless, vulnerable self, would have to run through STV and try to avoid getting killed a bunch of times only to just reach the first part of the quest.
+Like all Warlock pet quests past the Voidwalker, you are first sent to the Barrens to speak with a master Warlock who resides in the neutral town of Ratchet.
+Here is where the first major annoyance comes in for the Alliance.
+Ratchet was technically neutral, but it was in Horde territory.
+It also meant that you had to go down to Booty Bay to take the boat to get there, and this quest was given at around level 20.
+So your mountless, vulnerable self would have to run through STV and try to avoid getting killed a bunch of times just reach the first part of the quest.

-Then you were given a quest to recover two tomes, one in Hillsbrad while the other one was in Thousand Needles.
+Then you were given a quest to recover two tomes, one in Hillsbrad and the other one in Thousand Needles.
 The one in Hillsbrad was easy enough to find on the coastline where it was guarded by Murlocs.
-That was simple but the one in Thousand Needles, on the other hand, was a nightmare for me.
+That was simple, but the one in Thousand Needles, on the other hand, was a nightmare for me.

-This is rather amusing in retrospect.
-I remember when I saw that I had to go to Ratchet yet again for a warlock quest I was dismayed.
-After all I went through the get the Fel Hunter I expected the Fel Steed quest to be even more insane.
+This is rather amusing, in retrospect.
+I remember when I saw that I had to go to Ratchet yet again for a Warlock quest I was dismayed.
+After all I went through to get the Felhunter, I expected the Felsteed quest to be even more insane.

 I was thinking up all sorts of trouble the quest line would make me go through as I headed back to Ratchet.
-I actually made myself pretty angry over it but then when i finally got there, I talked to the master warlock again and was simply just given the ability to summon my Fel Steed.
+I actually made myself pretty angry over it, but then when I finally got there, I talked to the master Warlock again and was simply just given the ability to summon my Felsteed.
 I was so surprised and happy.
-Not only did i get my mount for free, I didn't have to do an annoying quest!
+Not only did I get my mount for free, I also didn't have to do an annoying quest!
 Huzzah!